 Then, move on to the operating instructions to learn how to turn on/off the gadget.
 This is fairly simple and usually done within a push of a button.
 What you should pay attention to are the different settings, the features, and the proper method to clean your rice cooker.

-Once you have skimmed through the manual guide, it’s time to learn how to make a tasty batch of rice.
+Once you have skimmed through the manual guide, it’s time to learn how to make a tasty batch of rice using a rice cooker.
 Apart from your rice cooker, you will need a measuring cup, a strainer, and a wooden or rubber spatula (metal is not recommended because it absorbs heat).

 Have you got them all?
 And now, here goes the instructions:

 Step 1: Prepare the right amount of rice to serve and place it in a strainer under running water.
 When the water turns from opaque to clear, you have successfully rinsed off the excess starch.
 You don’t need to dry the rice.